ericfjosne/Dell-XPS-7390-Opencore/README.md

 DeviceProperties > Add > PciRoot(0x0)/Pci(0x1F,0x3) > layout-id = 22 (Number)
 ```

 But it still doesn't work ... so, as advised in the install guide, we need to create [SSDT-HPET fixes](https://dortania.github.io/Getting-Started-With-ACPI/Universal/irq.html) for our system.

-Adding the aml file to acpi
-Replacing the plist content in the acpi patches
+And it is still not enough ...

+Thanks to the information found in [@sambow23 guide](https://github.com/sambow23/Dell-XPS-13-7390-macOS#sound), it seems that all that is needed for this to work now is the latest [CodecCommander.kext](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/downloads/).
+Just add it to your kext folder, then  copy `hda-verb` to `/usr/local/bin` (Create the folder if it does not exist)

 Fixing Power Management: